grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 Command "gc list -t EC2" executed in 3s
 ```

-This example demonstrates how to code a very basic infrastructure with one EC2 instance, and how can we use the `gc apply`, `gc list`, `gc destroy` and `gc graph` to manage the instrastructure.
+This example demonstrates how to code a very basic infrastructure with one EC2 instance, and how can we use the `gc apply`, `gc list`, `gc destroy` and `gc graph` to manage the infrastructure.

 It paves the way for more [AWS examples](https://www.grucloud.com/docs/aws/AwsExamples)

 ### Graph

-A picture is worth a thousand words, GruCloud generates SVG file describing the resources and their relationship.
+A picture is worth a thousand words, GruCloud generates an SVG file describing the resources and their relationship.

 ```
 gc graph
 ```

-Here is the graph of a tipical web application managed by Kubernetes running on AWS where the master node is managed by EKS.
+Here is the graph of a typical web application managed by Kubernetes running on AWS where the master node is managed by EKS.

 ![kubernetes eks](https://raw.githubusercontent.com/grucloud/grucloud/main/examples/starhackit/eks-lean/diagram-target.svg)